 Howe Hills consists of 48 BHA Licenced boxes along with an isolation yard and several paddocks containing field shelters.
-It is situated 5 minutes from the A1 motorway and very easily accessible by road.
+It is situated 5 minutes from the A1 motorway and easily accessible by road.
 The stables are very secure with double electric gates and a high specification CCTV system which covers the entire farm.
 All gallops, paddocks and facilities are on site.

-1m2f Sand and carpet fibre straight gallop , used for daily canters and fast work.
-Harrowed twice a day by Jamie, it's a brilliant, consistent surface providing a safe work surface for the horses.
+1m2f sand and carpet fibre straight gallop - used for daily canters and fast work.
+Harrowed twice a day by Jamie, it is a brilliant, consistent surface providing a safe work surface for the horses.

 RESURFACED SPRING 2021 we have installed a 1.5 furlong circular gallop which is ideal for start of season conditioning and keeping horses ticking over when in full training.